evannetwork/evan.network-DID-method-specification/evan_did_method_spec.md

 evan-account = "0x"20*HEXDIG
 evan-asset = "0x"32*HEXDIG
 ```
 evan.network DIDs can point to either the core network or the testcore network.
-If no network is specified, "core" is assumend.
+If no network is specified, "core" is assumed.

 evan identifiers are lowercased hex-encoded strings.
 There are two types of identifiers differing in their length and the properties of the entity behind the address in the network. *Account* DIDs have a length of 20 bytes while *asset* DIDs have a length of 32 bytes.
 The evan identifier is the address that is also used on the evan.network blockchain to reference accounts and assets.